Mesh Conversion

 :history = "Tue May 26 20:58:10 2020: /home/xylar/miniconda3/envs/mpas/bin/planar_hex --nx 4 --ny 4 --dc 10e3 -o base_mesh.nc" ;

-The mesh converter also generates a file called graph.info
+The converter also generates a graph.info

-the graphInfoFileName
+graphInfoFileName

 Cell Culler

-The command-line tool MpasCellCuller.x
+The MpasCellCuller.x

-and the corresponding wrapper
+command-line tool and the Python wrapper

-function mpas_tools.mesh.conversion.cull()
+mpas_tools.mesh.conversion.cull()

-a mesh based on the cullCell
+remove cells from a mesh based on

-masks.
-The contents of the cullCell
+the cullCell

 $ merge_features -c natural_earth -b region -n "Land Coverage" -o land.geojson